rstoyanchev/springx2013-websocket/building-apps/slides.md

 * Event-driven, messaging achitecture
 * Ideally have option to incorporate message broker
-* Yet remain close to the needs of web apps
+* Yet remain close to the needs of web applications

 !SLIDE smaller center
 # Many Approaches Exist